bennycheung/PyFireSQL/README.md

 DATETIME_ISO_FORMAT_REGEX = r'^(-?(?:[1-9][0-9]*)?[0-9]{4})-(1[0-2]|0[1-9])-(3[01]|0[1-9]|[12][0-9])T(2[0-3]|[01][0-9]):([0-5][0-9]):([0-5][0-9])(\.[0-9]+)?(Z|[+-](?:2[0-3]|[01][0-9]):[0-5][0-9])?$'
 ```

 ## FireSQL to Firebase Query
-Finally, we derived a simple firebase SQL interface class that can be easily applied a SQL statement to fetch from Firebase collections.
+We provided a simple firebase SQL interface class that can be easily applied a SQL statement to fetch from Firebase collections.

 ### Programming Interface
 In PyFireSQL, we offer a simple programming interface to parse and execute firebase SQL.